Advanced Map Addon

 To display the filter’s geolocation options on your map, you must go back to your event location in the location menu and define this data for each event.
 Then, if you navigate to the list of your event locations from the MEC menu on WordPress, you’ll find that the above values have been added to the locations accordingly.

 The next and previous buttons on the map also help you find the nearest next or previous event according to the geographic coordinate.
-The additional location is also displayed on the maps in Single Event.
+The additional location is also displayed on the maps in the single event page.
 All you need to do is to enter the second location.

 Feel free to watch this video for a visual demonstration of the Advanced Map Addon: